Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 # Week 1 - Simple Static Analysis

-The Weeks Lab was focus on the use of file hashes as technique for identifying malware samples.
-Additionally, submitting sample of malware files or hashes Google's VirusTotal tool to view the outcomes of a scan with a variety of antivirus programs was performed.
-Furthermore how to use `strings` to search for ASCII and Unicode strings inside of a binary was also learnt and also discovered how to use PEiD to determine whether a binary of a malware samples executable or linked library file is compressed to conceal its contents.
+The Weeks Lab focus was on the use of file hashes as a technique for identifying malware samples.
+Additionally, submitted sample of malware files or hashes by uploading these file via Google's VirusTotal website to scan the files with a variety of antivirus programs embedded in the website.
+Furthermore used BinText GUI  to search for ASCII and Unicode `strings` inside of a binary and also discovered how to use PEiD to determine whether the binary of a malware samples executable or linked library file is compressed to conceal its contents.
 Lastly exploration of Windows system tools that are used by portable executable including libraries that get dynamically linked and which functions are imported was also learnt.

 ---
 # Lab 1-1

 ## Executive Summary

-These files were both compiled on the same date within a of each other, looking at the `time date stamp` it can be concluded that they are part of the same package, and they appear to engage in some kind of filesystem manipulation.
-However, both the `.exe` and `.dll` are neither packed or obfuscated and in addition to the static analysis conducted so far on thes samples using the available tools I am unable to conclude on the detriment or infections they are or would cause to systems they will infect, but there are indications that they are disguising to be a Windows  kernel.dll file in the `system32` directory of the computer they will infect but analysing statically it is a modified `kerne1.dll` naming not the usual Windows file .
+These files were both compiled on the same date, looking at the `time date stamp` and it can be concluded that the `.exe` and `.dll` files are part of the same package.
+However, both the `.exe` and `.dll` are neither packed or obfuscated and in addition to the static analysis conducted so far on these samples using the available tools I am unable to conclude on the detriment or infections they are or would cause to systems they will infect, but there is an indication of a string kerne132.dll that seems similar to Windows kernel.dll file in the `system32` directory of windows computer to enable it appear as a windows normal file they will infect to engage in some kind of filesystem manipulation.

 ## Indicators of Compromise